mazwat/mazwat.github.io/making-circuits-lm.md

  - **Supply voltage** .
 We know that we are using a  Volt coin battery so our supply voltage is 3 volts.
--  **LED current** The standard load on an LED for an LED current is about  million.
+-  **LED current** The standard load on an LED is about 20 milli amps The great thing with this this

-fcbff

-Milli amps is quite standard.
-The great thing with this this
+- Voltage drop - This is the voltage being used in the circuit